Education in Stamford, Connecticut: Bi-Cultural Hebrew Academy

-The school's curriculum is a complement of secular and Judaic studies, which include, according to the school's Web site, "an understanding of Jewish values, a broad knowledge of Jewish history and religious practice, sensitivity to community needs, a strong bond with Israel and an appreciation of their dual heritage as American Jews".
+The school's curriculum is a complement of secular and Judaic studies, which include, according to the school's website, "an understanding of Jewish values, a broad knowledge of Jewish history and religious practice, sensitivity to community needs, a strong bond with Israel and an appreciation of their dual heritage as American Jews".
 Hebrew language, Torah and all aspects of Jewish observance are taught.
 In the past decade (up to 2007), the school has organized and sent more than 200 marchers a year to the annual Israel Day Parade in New York.